sdvdxl/influxdb.com/content/blog/2015/09/30/scale_graphite_golang_graphite-ng.md

 Whisper, the default graphite storage engine, unfortunately does not meet all these requirements.
 It is written in python and cannot scale in heavy-write scenarios.
 It is also memory heavy and keeps multiple file descriptors open at a time, one for each metric.

 InfluxDB is aiming to solve these problems in the upcoming releases.
-The 0.8.8 release of InfluxDB used LevelDB as the underlying storage engine and had better performance than Whisper.
-Upcoming releases of the 0.9 line aim to exceed 0.8's performance on the storage engine side, while bringing in clustering for HA and horizontal scalability.
+The 0.8.8 release of InfluxDB used LevelDB as the underlying storage engine, which had better performance than Whisper.
+Upcoming releases of the 0.9 line are taking lessons from LevelDB and will aim to exceed 0.8's performance on the storage engine side, while bringing in clustering for HA and horizontal scalability.

 ![High-level architecture of go based carbon-relay-ng feeding information to InfluxDB](/img/blog/graphite3.jpg)